Tips for Sourcing Credible Information

 These questions are very easily and quickly answered with authentic peer-reviewed journals.
 It’s very clear.
 When you have trouble finding out whether or not a journal is peer-reviewed then it’s likely a misinformation “predatory site.”

-Articles on the internet
+Articles on the Internet: What to Watch For

 Many health professionals and experts write excellent, quality articles, too.
 These are the articles you can find for free on the internet using search engines.
 Learn who the authors are and why they’re considered an expert.